 please don’t leave it in your comment itself.)

 Giveaway ends Saturday, April 22 at 11:59 p.m.
 PST.

 Winner to be announced in my new

 Must be 18 to enter.
 International OK.
 Void where prohibited.

-Congratulations to the winners from my February 27 post.
+Congratulations to the winner from my April 10 post.

 Linda W. will receive a copy of Her Cherokee Groom,

 Congratulations to Paula M, who won the additional copy of

 Her Cherokee Groom that Valerie offered to give away!